karmada-io/karmada/docs/proposals/scheduling/cost-optimized-strategy/README.md

 ```
 ### Get Member Cluster Price
 We will introduce a method for the scheduler to retrieve the cluster pricing:
-- The Estimator Server will poll the cluster pricing API every hour and update the `AccurateSchedulerEstimatorServer.price`.
+- The Estimator Server will pull the cluster pricing API every hour and update the `AccurateSchedulerEstimatorServer.price`.
-    - Implement common public cloud service price query API calls.
-    - For other private clusters, users are required to provide an HTTP interface following specific guidelines.
+    - Users are required to provide an HTTP interface following specific guidelines.
 ### New Strategy
 We will introduce a new scheduling strategy named `CostOptimizedStrategy`.
 This strategy will have a corresponding function called `assignByCostOptimizedStrategy`, with the following steps:
 - Calculate the available resource amount for each cluster.